The Impact Of Divorce On Children’s Mental Health

 Getty

-How to help children cope with divorce
+How to help children cope with the effects of divorce

 Due to the various challenges children can experience after their parents’ divorce, extra support may help them cope.
 Children may cope more effectively with divorce by working through the following strategies alongside caregivers and parents.